svolokh/svolokh.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D.
-Candidate in the Thomas Lord Department of Computer Science at the University of Southern California.
 My background includes the fields of software engineering, game development, and game AI.
-In my research I develop techniques for quality assurance of video games, leveraging a combination of program analysis and artificial intelligence approaches.
+I completed my Ph.D. in Computer Science at the University of Southern California in May 2025, where my focus was about developing techniques for quality assurance of video games.
+In my research, I leverage a combination of program analysis and artificial intelligence approaches.
 My work is grounded in current game development practices and game engines, and evaluated via large-scale experiments across many existing games.

 # Select Publications